romiksh/cdk_test/doc/QuickNotes.md

             - AWS Region

-            - any other args for cdk bui
+            - any other args for cdk build